Framing Climate Change

 In my first paper in this project, I use a variety of automated text analysis procedures to describe a large corpus of business, government, and social advocacy organizations’ framings of climate change.
 I find this discourse has been largely expert-oriented and technocratic, neglecting concerns of values and identity widely believed to be important for social movement mobilization and politicized identity formation.
 This finding suggests that businesses and their civil society allies have responded to mounting evidence of climate change by proposing methods to address environmental degradation that simultaneously entrench the economic and political status quo.
 However, it also opens up questions as to why environmental organizations have similarly adopted a discourse that fails to identify structural sources of the problem, poses several barriers to public engagement, and limits the range of public response.

-This paper was the winner of the 2019 Section on Political Sociology’s Distinguished Contribution to Scholarship for a Paper by a Graduate Student Award.
+This paper was published in Social Forces and was the winner of the 2019 Section on Political Sociology’s Distinguished Contribution to Scholarship for a Paper by a Graduate Student Award.

 In my second paper in this project, I ask whose voices are most likely to receive news coverage in the U.S. debate about climate change?
 Elite cues embedded in mainstream media can influence public opinion on climate change, so it is important to understand whose perspectives are most likely to be represented.